-Under WisDOT policies and procedures, values for surplus parcels, with a preliminary value determination of \$1,000 or less, may be calculated and documented using the average unit of comparison method.
-This method of valuation is reserved for surplus properties that cannot be valued using the assessed valuation method.
-The average unit of comparison method involves calculating the average value of an appropriate unit of comparison to determine the total value of the surplus property.
-This method is not considered an appraisal and is intended for use by property management staff to calculate and document values for surplus properties estimated to be \$1,000 or less.
+Under WisDOT policies and procedures, values for surplus properties, with a preliminary value determination of \$15,000 or less, may be calculated and documented using the assessed valuation method.
+This method involves calculating an appropriate unit of value for the surplus property utilizing the assessed value(s) of the abutting property(ies).
+This method is not considered an appraisal and is intended for use by property management staff to calculate and document values for certain surplus properties estimated to be values at \$15,000 or less.
+Real Estate property management staff will determine if a limited marketable or non-marketable property is likely to be valued at \$15,000 or less.
+If they determine that it is, they will identify the assessment classes of the abutting property.